 Bally's Las Vegas and Harrah's New Orleans have historically used the Bally's and Harrah's trademarks, which are owned by CEOC.
-CEOC has not historically charged a royalty fee for the use of these trademarks, and will not charge subsequent to the closing of the transactions surrounding the CGPH described in Note 1 - Background and Basis of Presentation.
-Accordingly, no such charges were recorded in the combined and consolidated condensed financial statements.
-As discussed above, we entered into a management agreement with CEOC in connection with the Transaction, which among other services, includes the use of CEOC-owned trademarks.
+CEOC has not and is unlikely to charge a royalty fee for the use of these trademarks.
+Accordingly, no such charges are recorded in the combined condensed financial statements.
+As discussed below, management agreements were entered into with CEOC in connection with the Acquired Properties Transaction and the Harrah's Transaction from CEOC, which among other services, includes the use of CEOC-owned trademarks.